OpenMetadata vs. DataHub: Compare Architecture, Capabilities, Integrations & More

 Different services in DataHub can filter the data from Kafka and extract what they need, while OpenMetadata’s Airflow pushes the data to the API server, DropWizard, for downstream applications.

-In a release earlier this year, DataHub integrated what they’re calling their Action Framework to power up the data governance engine.
+In 2022, DataHub released their Action Framework to power up the data governance engine.
 Action Framework is an event-based system that allows you to trigger external workflows for observability purposes.
 The data governance engine automatically annotates new and changed entities.
+Head to this link for a quick walkthrough of the Actions Framework.

-Both OpenMetadata and DataHub have built-in role-based access control for managing access and ownership.
+Both OpenMetadata and DataHub offer built-in role-based access control for managing access and ownership.

 OpenMetadata introduces a couple of other concepts, such as Importance, to provide a better search and discovery experience with additional context.
 DataHub uses a construct called Domains as a high-level tag on top of the usual tags and glossary terms to give you a better search experience.